Skip to main content

 1. EX OFFICIO MEMBERS.
 Individuals holding the following positions are members of the Board of Directors with the right to vote on all matters:

-(a) Immediate Past President of the Houston Astronomical Society, limited to one calendar year immediately following his or her last term of office as President
+1. the Immediate Past President of the Houston Astronomical Society, limited to one calendar year immediately following his or her last term of office as President

-i.
-President
+1. President

-ii.
-Vice President
+2. Vice President

-iii.
-Secretary
+3. Secretary

-iv.
-Treasurer
+4. Treasurer

 Section II: Election of Directors

-1. QUALIFICATIONS.
+QUALIFICATIONS.
 All directors must have been members in good standing for one year before the date office is assumed.
 A Director at Large position becomes vacant if the Director at Large ceases to be a member.

-2. NOMINATIONS.
+NOMINATIONS.
 The Nominating Committee nominates, for consideration by the members at the Annual Meeting, at least one person for each position on the Board of Directors.
 Additional nominations for all positions may be made from the floor.

-3. VACANCIES.
+VACANCIES.
 Vacancies in the Board of Directors occurring by the death, resignation, or inability to serve of any Director are filled from among the eligible Membership by a majority vote of the Membership present at any regular or special meeting, provided written notice of the proposed election is given to each member at least 15 days in advance of such meeting.
-Any person selected to fill such vacancy serves for the unexpired term.
+Any person selected to fill such a vacancy serves for the unexpired term.
+The election of the Board of Directors is held at the Annual Meeting.

 Section III: Meeting of Directors

 The Board of Directors must meet at least once each quarter during the fiscal year.
 Meetings may be called at any time by the President upon reasonable notice to the Directors specifying matters to be considered at such meeting.
-Meetings may also be called upon written request of three members of the Board of Directors.
+Meetings may also be called at the written request of three members of the Board of Directors.
 A quorum of the Board of Directors is a majority of the number of positions on the Board of Directors.

-b) the system provides access to the meeting in a manner or using a method by which each person participating in the meeting can communicate concurrently with each other participant.
+A meeting of the board of directors may be held by means of a remote electronic communications system, including videoconferencing technology or the Internet, only if (1) each person entitled to participate in the meeting consents to the meeting being held by means of that system, and (2) the system provides access to the meeting in a manner or using a method by which each person participating in the meeting can communicate concurrently with each other participant.

 Section IV: Powers and Duties

 The Board of Directors of the Houston Astronomical Society has final responsibility for the formulation of the policies for the overall management of the Houston Astronomical Society.
 The Board may delegate its responsibilities to others as provided in these Bylaws or by resolution of the Board.
-The Board has authority to create Ad Hoc Committees at such times and under circumstances as it deems appropriate.
+The Board has the authority to create Ad Hoc Committees at such times and under circumstances as it deems appropriate.

 Article VIII: Fiscal Year